Justice Dept. to appeal order voiding travel mask mandate | Business

 A federal judge in Florida had struck down the national mask mandate for mass transit on Monday, leading airlines and airports to swiftly repeal their requirements that passengers wear face coverings.
 The Transportation Security Administration said Monday that it would it will no longer enforce the mask requirement.
 The CDC had recently extended the mask mandate, which was set to expire Monday, until May 3 to allow more time to study the BA.2 omicron subvariant, which is now responsible for the vast majority of U.S. cases.
 But the court ruling Monday had put that decision on hold.
 The CDC said it will continue to monitor public health conditions to determine if a mandate would remain necessary.
 It said it believes the mandate is “a lawful order, well within CDC's legal authority to protect public health.”
 Justice Department spokesman Anthony Coley said Wednesday night that the department was filing the appeal “in light of today's assessment by the CDC that an order requiring masking in the transportation corridor remains necessary to protect the public health.''
 Biden's administration has offered mixed messages in the wake of the Monday ruling.
 While officials said Americans should heed the CDC's guidance even if it was no longer a requirement, Biden himself suggested they had more flexibility on masking-up during transit.

 “That's up to them,” Biden declared during a Tuesday visit to Portsmouth, New Hampshire.
-The White House nonetheless continues to require face coverings for those traveling with him on Air Force One, citing guidance from the Centers for Disease Control and Prevention.
+The White House nonetheless continues to require face coverings for those travelling with him on Air Force One, citing guidance from the Centres for Disease Control and Prevention.

 After a winter surge fueled by the omicron variant that prompted record hospitalisations, the U.S. has seen a significant drop in virus spread in recent months, leading most states and cities to drop mask mandates.